 GeneCards Summary for HIST1H2AI Gene

 HIST1H2AI (Histone Cluster 1 H2A Family Member I) is a Protein Coding gene.
-Among its related pathways are Packaging Of Telomere Ends and Chromatin organization.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include sequence-specific DNA binding and enzyme binding.
-An important paralog of this gene is HIST1H2AG.
+An important paralog of this gene is HIST1H2AL.

 UniProtKB/Swiss-Prot for HIST1H2AI Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.